 Forging security and trust

 With increased concerns over privacy and information security, users can be hesitant to share their data.
-You have to do a bit more to guarantee security and earn their trust.
+Earning their trust means guaranteeing that their information is safe with you right from the start.

 Above everything else, if you’re asking for sensitive information - be transparent and clear in communicating why you require that specific data, and how you will handle their data from the moment they give it to you.